MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 | 2024-12-31 23:00   |
 | 2025-12-31 23:00   |

-Place the input CSV file in the *data/meteo/CSV/* directory

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />

 ## Dask Parallelisation

 The *FRICOSIPY* model, supports multi-thread processing using the *Dask* parallel computing library.
-By modifying `workers = $n$`, the user specifies the number of spatial nodes that the simulation will concurrently simulate
+By modifying `workers = 1`, the user specifies the number of spatial nodes that the simulation will concurrently simulate

 !!! warning
     When multi-threading / parallelisation is activated, the total available Random Access Memory (RAM) of your computer is divided between each worker.
 If insufficient memory is allocated to each worker, the simulation will crash.
-The user should carefully consider whether they have sufficient memory available for their simulation; those with a high resolution spatio-temporal input and large output dataset will inherently require more memory.
+The user should carefully examine whether they have sufficient memory available for their simulation; those with a large large output dataset will inherently require more memory.
+Consider reducing the output reporting frequency, using a smaller spatial subset or disabling the reporting of ubsurface variables.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />